Securing Dental Insurance Saves Money

 If you want to keep your teeth at their most healthy the longest, you’re going to want to visit the dentist at least twice a year.
 If you can do so three or four times, that’s even better.
 While you may be able to skate by with just one visit a year, that’s not the wisest choice.
 Things like cavities, plaque, and decay accrue over time.

-If you go too long without a dentistry visit, you’ll need what’s known as a “deep clean” to fix your teeth issues.
+If you go too long without a dentistry visit, you’ll need what’s known as a “deep clean” or All on 4 dental implants to fix your teeth issues.
 This ends up costing you a lot more money than regular cleanings, it takes longer, and it’s a bit more painful.
 You’ll likely have to get additional checkups as well, which can be inconvenient.

 The thing is, if you’re maintaining dental health like this, it’s going to be pricey.
 You’ll generally pay between $100 and $300 per cleaning, depending on the region and options in that region.
 For fillings, it could cost a few hundred dollars per event.
 Go without cleaning for several years and you may need four or five fillings.
 In such situations, dental insurance is necessary to save; but it must match your needs.

 Since Dental Care Is Elective, Insurance Is More Complicated

 Complicating the matter is the elective nature of dental care.
 Sure, it’s good for you.
 Sure, it keeps you healthier longer.
 But you can live with no teeth.
 Some people lose their teeth when they’re young and just keep on keeping on.
 It’s not good for you, and it’s not attractive, but it’s something you have the option of doing.

 This means dentists have to capitalize on patients, and they seek to secure them over the long-term.
 It also means when a business starts to wane at a given location, dentists push expensive procedures on you in ways that feel officially necessary, when in fact they’re totally optional.